Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 *Procedural macros* accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.The three kinds of procedural macros are custom derive, attribute-like, and function-like, and all work in a similar fashion.

 The hello_macro_derive function will be called when a user of our library specifies #[derive(HelloMacro)] on a type.
 This is possible because we’ve annotated the hello_macro_derive function here with proc_macro_derive and specified the name HelloMacro, which matches our trait name; this is the convention most procedural macros follow.

+The TokenStream type is defined by the proc_macro crate that is included with Rust and represents a sequence of tokens.
+This is the core of the macro: the source code that the macro is operating on makes up the input TokenStream, and the code the macro produces is the output TokenStream.
+The function also has an attribute attached to it that specifies which kind of procedural macro we’re creating.
+The returned TokenStream is added to the code that our crate users write, so when they compile their crate, they’ll get the extra functionality that we provide in the modified TokenStream.

+Using stringify! also saves an allocation by converting #name to a string literal at compile time.